 CMYK is the standard color mode for printing, and RGB is the standard color mode for digital distribution.
-You learn much more about color and color modes in Project 2.
+You learn more about color and color modes in Project 2: Balloon Festival Artwork.

 Don't worry about the other Advanced options for now.
 You will learn about those in later projects when they are more relevant.